 (e) in any criminal proceedings other than proceedings for an offence against clause 54.

+[Clause 55 inserted by No. 13 of 2005 s.
+32.]

 56. Power to take possession of plant, take samples of substances etc.

 (1) In conducting an inspection, an inspector may, to the extent that it is reasonably necessary for the purposes of inspecting, examining, taking measurements of or conducting tests concerning, any plant, substance or thing at a place at which a pipeline operation is carried out in connection with the inspection —